Maryam1104/hallucination-mitigation-nlp/README.md

 ## Citation

-This work is under review at the moment
+This work is under review at the moment.
 ---

 ## License